 Managed deployments verify through a modality-native gateway canary before they go active.
 Voice pipeline, speech-to-text, text-to-speech, audio-language, and vision-language deployments verify this way and can mint working API keys immediately after the deployment verifies; previously that immediate key flow covered LLM and embedding deployments only.
 Minted keys pair with the flat base URLhttps://api.runinfra.ai/v1.

 Image generation, rerank, and classification managed deployments remain unavailable.
-Rerank and classification are delivered through export kits instead; see Export packages.
+Rerank and classification are delivered through deployment kits instead; see Deployment kits.

 tei export format: the generated serving setup runs text-embeddings-inference, and the kit’s serve script answers the kit’s own documented endpoints, /rerank for rerank kits and /predict for classification kits.